mewostick/Creosynth/pages/playbook-features.md

 - Remove Microsoft Store - if the option to remove APPX was selected, the user will be asked if they would like to keep the Store
 - Remove OneDrive - removes OneDrive

+## Processor scheduling
+- For programs
+- For background services

 ## Disabling
 - Windows Defender and SmartScreen
 - Some visual effects for improved responsiveness